-CD for tax products.
-You can order Publication 1796, IRS Tax Products CD, and obtain:
+CD/DVD for tax products.
+You can order Obtain: Publication 1796, IRS Tax Products CD/DVD, and

-- Current-year forms, instructions, and publications. - Prior-year forms, instructions, and publications. - Bonus: Historical Tax Products DVD Ships with the final release. - Tax Map: an electronic research tool and finding aid. - Tax law frequently asked questions. - Tax Topics from the IRS telephone response system. - Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. - Toll-free and email technical support.
+- Current-year forms, instructions, and publications. - Prior-year forms, instructions, and publications. - Bonus: Historical Tax Products DVD Ships with the final - Tax Map: an electronic research tool and finding aid. - Tax law frequently asked questions. - Tax Topics from the IRS telephone response system. - Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. - Toll-free and email technical support.

-The CD is released twice during the year.
+The CD/DVD is released twice during the year.
 The first release will ship the beginning of January and the final release will ship the beginning of March.

-Buy the CD from National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$35 (no handling fee) or call 1-877-CDFORMS (1-877-233-6767) toll free to buy the CD for \$35 (plus a \$5 handling fee).
+Buy the CD/DVD from National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$35 (no handling fee) or call 1-877-CDFORMS (1-877-233-6767) toll free to buy the CD/DVD for \$35 (plus a \$5 handling fee).
 Price is subject to change.

 CD for small businesses.
-Publication 3207, The Small Business Hesource Guide OD 10.
-Edition of the must for every small business owner or any taxpayer

-This year's CD includes: about to start a business.
+Publication 3207, The Small Business Resource Guide CD for 2008, is a must for every small business owner or any taxpayer about to start a business.
 This year's CD includes:

-• Helpful information, such as how to prepare a business plan, find financing for your business, and much more.

-- All the business tax forms, instructions, and publications needed to successfully manage a business. - Tax law changes for 2007. - Tax Map: an electronic research tool and finding aid. - Web links to various government agencies, business associations, and IRS organizations. - "Rate the Product" survey-your opportunity to suggest changes for future editions.

-- A site map of the CD to help you navigate the pages of the CD with ease. - An interactive "Teens in Biz" module that gives practical tips for teens about starting their own business, creating a business plan, and filing taxes.
+- Helpful information, such as how to prepare a business plan, find financing for your business, and much more. - All the business tax forms, instructions, and publications needed to successfully manage a business. - Tax law changes for 2008. - Tax Map: an electronic research tool and finding aid. - Web links to various government agencies, business associations, and IRS organizations. - "Rate the Product" survey-your opportunity to suggest changes for future editions. - A site map of the CD to help you navigate the pages of the CD with ease. - An interactive "Teens in Biz" module that gives practical tips for teens about starting their own business, creating a business plan, and filing taxes.